No. 21 Purdue dominates Illinois 91-68

 Illinois: The Illini never recovered from the early 19-5 deficit and fell to 0-4 in games against Top 25 competition.
 Illinois had trouble coping with Purdue's size and watched as the Boilermakers made five 3-pointers during the first 7 minutes.
 If Illinois loses Saturday at Michigan, it will be 2-5 in the Big Ten.

-Purdue: As the Boilermakers have done every time after a regular-season loss in the past two seasons, they won the next game, getting a nice balance of perimeter play from Carsen Edwards Haas.
+Purdue: As the Boilermakers have done every time after a regular-season loss in the past two seasons, they won the next game, getting a nice balance of perimeter play from Carsen Edwards and Haas.

 UP NEXT